-This programme is open to holders of a second or higher class bachelor's degree or post-graduate diploma in any of the programmes offered by Ardhi University and other similar programmes offered by other Universities as approved by ARU Senate.
-It is also open to holders of equivalent qualifications from other recognized Universities or higher learning institutions as approved by ARU Senate.
+This programme is open to holders of a second or higher class bachelor's degree or postgraduate diploma in any of the programmes offered by Ardhi University or other similar programmes offered by other Universities as approved by ARU Senate.
 Other admission requirements for this programme are similar to the general entry requirements for ARU postgraduate programmes.
 Also, recommendations from two referees.